sillsdev/TheCombine/docs/user_guide/docs/project.zh.md

 At this time, The Combine only supports _custom semantic domains_ that extend the [established domains](https://semdom.org/).
 For each established domain, one custom subdomain can be created, which will have `.0` added to the end of the domain id.
 For example, domain _6.2.1.1: Growing Grain_ has three standard subdomains, for Rice, Wheat, and Maize.
-If another grain, such as Barley, is dominant among the people group gathering their language, it can be added as domain _6.2.1.1.0_.
+If another grain, such as Barley, is dominant among the people group gathering words, it can be added as domain _6.2.1.1.0_.

 ![Add Custom Domain](../images/projectSettingsDomsCustomAdd.png){.center}